Theater: Reality, Rituals, and the Human Imagination

 Altamira, Spain – Before the Common Era

-Perched high on the edge of the cave wall, small reddish-brown bird watches with curiosity from its nest and observes the outline of twelve silhouettes huddled around a smoky but tender fire.
-The smoke from the fire rises, softens the angular light of the sun setting in the distance, as the intense, and vibrant color of the sunlight mixes with light from the fire, exposing the inside of the cave walls, illuminating with animal drawings of rich ochre yellows, burnt reds, charcoal black lines, and carefully articulated shapes.
+Perched high on the edge of the cave wall, small reddish-brown birds watch with curiosity from their nests and observe the outline of twelve silhouettes huddled around a smoky but tender fire.
+The smoke from the fire rises, softening the angular light of the sun setting in the distance.
+The intense and vibrant color of the sunlight mixes with the light from the fire, exposing the inside of the cave walls and illuminating them, revealing the animal drawings in rich ochre yellows, burnt reds, charcoal black lines, and carefully articulated shapes.

-Slowly, the group of twelve congregates in half circle in front of their sacred wall of animal drawings, and unlike the static pictures, the evening barn swallows fly in a swirling spiral column in and out of the cave’s opening, filling the cavern with echoes of their songs.
-Two of the members of the group begin to animate their arms, body movements, modulate their vocalization, and include the animal drawings into the theater of their making.
-Here, at this moment, humans refer to the reality of their experiences to form a ritual of an instinctive and intuitive nature to explore the unknown world of the human imagination.
+Slowly, the twelve congregate in a half circle before their sacred wall of animal drawings.
+Unlike the static pictures, the evening swallows fly in a swirling spiral column in and out of the cave’s opening, filling the cavern with echoes of their songs.
+Two members of the group begin to animate their arms and body movements, modulate their vocalizations, and incorporate the animal drawings into the theater of their making.
+Here, at this moment, humans refer to the reality of their experiences to form an instinctive and intuitive ritual to explore the unknown world of the human imagination.

 History: The Second Sibling of Reality

 Our human DNA has a long memory, rich in ritual experience.
-The most important rituals are from the historical records of classical Western civilization where the ritual experience merged into what was the early Greek ritual-theater.
-The ritual-theatrical experience was stable discourse, and embraced as a tradition in ancient Greek society, as participation was an essential part of citizenship of the city-state.
+The most important rituals are documented in the historical records of classical Western civilization, where the ritual experience merged with the early Greek ritual theater.
+The ritual-theatrical experience was a stable discourse and was embraced as a tradition in ancient Greek society, as participation was an essential part of citizenship in the city-state.

-The nature of the classical Greek theater included many types of social threads and could be festive, religious, political, musical, poetic, athletic, marriages or funerals.
-The theater was part of everyday ancient Greek society’s communion with life, as they understood it.
-The Hellenization of the theater, and of culture, has had an indelible mark over the ages as the theater has since transmuted into rivers and tributaries of imaginative works about the ritual experience, defining the human story, changing cultures, religions, and politics.
+The nature of classical Greek theater encompassed various social threads, including festive, religious, political, musical, poetic, athletic, marriage, and funeral aspects.
+The theater was an integral part of ancient Greek society’s communion with life, as they understood it.
+The Hellenization of the theater and culture has had an indelible mark over the ages.
+The theater has since evolved into a network of imaginative works about the ritual experience, shaping the human story, influencing cultures, religions, and politics.

-In Aristotle’s literary work of Poetics, dramatic theory expanded and defined the theater to include spectator participation in contrast to the rituals of the sacred mysteries.
-In Poetics, Aristotle sets the rules, similarities, and limitations for comedy, tragedy, satyr plays, poetry, and epic poetry.
-The Greeks believed that the similarities between the ritual and theater, both brought purification and healing to spectators employing an imaginative experience.
-The Greek poet, Arion, transformed the Greek theater or the dithyramb with the use of the literary composition to incorporate the beauty of words into the performance which gave sophistication to the ritual nature of the theater.
+In Aristotle’s literary work, Poetics, dramatic theory expanded and defined the theater to include spectator participation, in contrast to the rituals of the sacred mysteries.
+In Poetics, Aristotle sets the rules, similarities, and limitations for comedy, tragedy, satyr plays, and epic poetry.
+The Greeks believed that the similarities between ritual and theater brought both purification and healing to spectators by employing an imaginative experience.
+The Greek poet Arion transformed the Greek theater, or the dithyramb, through literary composition to incorporate the beauty of words into the performance, thereby adding sophistication to the ritual nature of the theater.

-Arion, best remembered for his ability to play the kithara, and as legend has it, kidnapped by pirates for his prize money.
-The pirates gave Arion two options, to commit suicide, and have a proper burial on land or tossed out into the sea to perish.
-Arion gave the pirates offer some thought, so he stalled by playing his kithara, and began singing praises to Apollo, the god of poetry.
-The singing attracted many dolphins to the ship, and at the end of his song; Arion threw himself off the boat into the sea rather than to face the certainty of death at the hands of the pirates.
-One of the dolphins came up to Arion and carried him to safety to the sanctuary of Poseidon at Cape Tainaron.
-At the end of the heroic journey the dolphin sadly expired and died, but Apollo the god of poetry did not forget the dolphin’s heroic kindness and gave the dolphin a place in the stars.
+Arion is best remembered for his ability to play the kithara, and, as legend has it, pirates kidnapped him for his prize money.
+The pirates gave Arion two options: to commit suicide and have a proper burial on land or be tossed out into the sea to perish.
+Arion gave the pirate’s offer some thought, so he stalled by playing his kithara and began singing praises to Apollo, the god of poetry.
+The singing attracted many dolphins to the ship, and at the end of his song, Arion threw himself off the boat into the sea rather than face the certainty of death at the hands of the pirates.
+One of the dolphins approached Arion and carried him safely to the sanctuary of Poseidon at Cape Tainaron.
+At the end of the heroic journey, the dolphin sadly expired, but Apollo, the god of poetry, did not forget the dolphin’s heroic kindness and gave the dolphin a place in the stars.
 Delphinus is a constellation in the northern sky, close to the celestial equator.

 Spiritualism or Contempt of Reality

-The story of Arion is a myth, but yet historically part of the fabric of the human narrative in that many of the elements of the story are not impossible or out of the mathematical probability of occurring.
-But here in the story of Arion, as like all imaginative narratives the lines between reality and imagination start to blur, the relationships of fact and the ritual descriptions as interpreted by the human imagination then become synonymous when presented to the recipient through the lens of the past, present, and future tenses.
+The story of Arion is a myth, yet historically part of the human narrative, in that many of the elements of the story are not impossible or outside the realm of mathematical probability.
+However, in the story of Arion, as with all imaginative narratives, the lines between reality and imagination begin to blur.
+The relationships between fact and ritual descriptions, as interpreted by the human imagination, then become synonymous when presented to the recipient through the lens of past, present, and future tenses.

-As humans, we are curious by nature, and our imagination may be analytical, convergent, deductive, divergent, destructive or purposeful, and allows humans to deviate from the sphere of the real or empirical worlds into the field of the imaginable, in which all things are possible.
-The long twisting road of human history is one of many inhumane, cruel, and barbaric episodes; yet, we as humans manage to find opportunities in struggles, and conflicts, to imagine new patterns of human migration, and culturalization that sometimes produces seeds of important ideas throughout the human narrative.
-Out of conflicts and struggle, the human imagination can overcome the obstacles hindering humans from being free, productive, and contributing to the betterment of all humanity.
+As humans, we are curious by nature, and our imagination may be analytical, convergent, deductive, divergent, or purposeful, allowing us to deviate from the sphere of the real or empirical worlds into the field of the imaginable, where all things are possible.
+The long twisting road of human history is one of many inhumane, cruel, and barbaric episodes; yet, we humans find opportunities in struggles and conflicts to imagine new patterns of human migration and culturalization that sometimes produce seeds of essential ideas throughout the human narrative.
+Out of conflicts and struggles, the human imagination can overcome the obstacles that hinder humans from being free, productive, and contributing to the betterment of all humanity.

-Such was the case in the Elizabethan period in which the human imagination produced the power of words capable of painting images.
+Such was the case in the Elizabethan period, when the human imagination was capable of harnessing the power of words and creating vivid images.
 The distinguished historian Simon Schama cites the birth of the Protestant Reformation and the changes it brought to Great Britain in the 1500s.
-The visual imagery and vestiges of Catholicism whitewashed away with the Protestant Reformation transforming the Catholic ritual use of visual imagery into the sacrosanctity of the word, the absolute word of the scriptures.
+The visual imagery and vestiges of Catholicism were whitewashed away with the Protestant Reformation, transforming the Catholic ritual use of visual imagery into the sacrosanctity of the word, the absolute word of the scriptures.

-The human imagination looked for new venues to fulfill the gaps of the missing rich imagery of the Catholic ritual experience with what it knows best, sensory perception, and representation, restrained during the reformation’s engagement and the institution of the Protestant ritual.
-As a result, the Elizabethan Catholic ritual experience of representation transmutes into the development of a new theater of a secular nature, such as the birth of the modern theater.
-From this theater, the literary works of Greene, Kyd, Marlowe, and Shakespeare came to life into the flesh invoking images, emotions, and thoughts into our collective imagination, and beyond the world of the theater, forevermore.
+The human imagination sought new venues to fill the gaps in the rich imagery of the Catholic ritual experience with what it knows best: sensory perception and representation, which were restrained during the Reformation’s engagement and the institution of the Protestant ritual.
+As a result, the Elizabethan Catholic ritual experience of representation evolves into the development of a new secular theater, marking the birth of modern theater.
+From this theater, the literary works of Greene, Kyd, Marlowe, and Shakespeare came to life, evoking images, emotions, and thoughts that have entered our collective imagination and will forever transcend the world of the theater.

-Religious rituals and theater of the secular are one of the same when it comes to appropriation of believers and spectators alike in that each shares more similarities than differences in the art of theatrics but depart, and divide sharply in cultural purposes.
+Religious rituals and the secular theater are the same when it comes to the appropriation of believers and spectators alike.
+Each shares more similarities than differences in the art of theatrics, but departs and divides sharply for cultural purposes.
 As religion is about socialization, fraternalism, and spiritual order of the individual, where the theater of the secular is more a fleeting, and poetic space, emulating life, and the nature of human character to tell a narrative about human follies or consequences, in rare instances, may reach the level of high art of significant socialization, and cultural change.
 Works of Shakespeare and Cervantes are easy reaches.

-Yet, the theaters of religion, and of the secular, must both seek an audience for validation; both must compete for their audience’s minds and imaginations.
-Here in this reclamation of the spectator’s imagination, the theater in all its all forms, social, political, religious, poetic, and literary uses all the faculties of persuasion at its control to suspend the spectator’s moment of reality with vignettes, sketches, manipulations, replications or retreaded realities.
-The human mind knows the differences between real, and what is not but can accept that both can coexist for what they are; which is the mechanism that allows ritual and secular narratives to be plausible, part of the fabric of culture, where one requires faith, while the other requires suspension of reality, or sometimes both.
+Yet, the theaters of religion and the secular must both seek an audience for validation; both must compete for their audience’s minds and imaginations.
+Here, in this reclamation of the spectator’s imagination, the theater in all its forms, social, political, religious, poetic, and literary uses all the faculties of persuasion at its control to suspend the spectator’s moment of reality with vignettes, sketches, manipulations, replications, or retreaded realities.
+The human mind knows the differences between actual and what is not, but can accept that both can coexist for what they are, which is the mechanism that allows ritual and secular narratives to be plausible, part of the fabric of culture, where one requires faith, while the other involves suspension of reality, or sometimes both.

-The mingling of factual circumstances and imaginable intent can distort the optics of reality, and we can observe it as in social-political propaganda, mass media, television, movies, books, and so on.
-The effects can either have calculated risks or unintended consequences, seeping into societies or cultures, mutating the perception of social values, critical thinking, and emotional acumen.
-The outcomes can be contemptuous of reality, dangerous, misleading, hurtful, deadly, or life-embracing, celebratory, spiritual, heroic, or reciprocal of the entire spectrum of the human imagination in a world that evolves into light and darkness among the heavens and constellations.
+The mingling of factual circumstances and imagined intent can distort the perception of reality, and we can observe this in social and political propaganda, mass media, television, movies, books, and so on.
+The effects can have either calculated risks or unintended consequences, seeping into societies and cultures, and altering the perception of social values, critical thinking, and emotional acumen.
+The outcomes can be contemptuous of reality, dangerous, misleading, hurtful, deadly, life-embracing, celebratory, spiritual, heroic, or reciprocal of the entire spectrum of the human imagination in a world that evolves into light and darkness among the heavens and constellations.

 Epilogue